prakulm/Get_Clean_Data_CourseProject/README.md

+##Script File Name: run_analysis.R

+####Introduction-

+This script performs the steps required for the "Getting and Cleaning Data" Course Project.

+####Prerequisties

+The analysis script expects the data to be available in the current working directory in a folder called "getdata-projectfiles-UCI HAR Dataset".
+This folder contains all unzipped data.

-## Approach Followed for the Analysis
+#### Approach Followed for the Analysis

 Steps followed for carrying out analysis are listed below-